 "mrs rabbit would've loved to thank you for your patience when the kids hopped around your garden. you always did make the best swample pie, lilly. and lyle, thank you for showing me the magical side of The Forest. our many adventures are engraved in my imagination."

-"and you are the biggest eared fool i've ever seen." the owl's feathers rumbled in a graceful dance as he embraced the rabbit.
+"and you are the biggest eared fool i've ever seen." the owl's feathers shuffled in a graceful dance as he embraced the rabbit.

 "i hope you never forget me. i'll never forget what you've taught me, grungent."

 "my prayers are with you, rabbit. tell the children we'll learn to fly soon." the rabbit gave a slight bow as he turned to see the little rodents: codle, janey, wally, zip and zach, lined up in a formal line.